DiegoHerrera262/PyLearning/daily_log/day2.md

    # do other thing
 ```

 There can be nested conditionals.
-Chained conditionalas have the sintax:
+Chained conditionals have the sintax:

 ```python
 if cond1: